Unveiling new quantum phases in the Shastry-Sutherland compound SrCu2(BO3)2up to the saturation magnetic field: introduction

 \section{introduction}

-The discovery of a sequence of magnetization plateaus in SrCu$_2$(BO$_3$)$_2$ (SCBO), stabilized at fractional magnetization values, is a milestone in quantum spin physics \cite{PhysRevLett.82.3168,doi:10.1143/JPSJ.69.1016,PhysRevLett.111.137204,Miyahara_2003}.
-In this material, Cu$^{2+}$ ions with spin $S=1/2$ arrange in an orthogonal-dimer geometry known as the Shasty-Sutherland lattice [Figs. \ref{fig:scbo}(a, b)] \cite{SRIRAMSHASTRY19811069,PhysRevLett.82.3701}.
+Thanks to its sequence of magnetization plateau phases at fractional magnetization, SrCu$_2$(BO$_3$)$_2$ (SCBO) is one of the most celebrated frustrated magnets \cite{PhysRevLett.82.3168,doi:10.1143/JPSJ.69.1016,PhysRevLett.111.137204,Miyahara_2003}.
+In this material, Cu$^{2+}$ ions with spin $S=1/2$ arrange in an orthogonal-dimer geometry known as the Shastry-Sutherland lattice (Figs. \ref{fig:scbo}a, b) \cite{SRIRAMSHASTRY19811069,PhysRevLett.82.3701}.
 The effective Hamiltonian including intra- and inter-dimer interactions ($J$ and $J'$, respectively) and the Zeeman term is defined by

 The competing antiferromagnetic (AFM) couplings ($J$ and $J'$) result in a geometrical frustration, giving rise to various phases depending on the ratio $J'/J$ and magnetic field $h$ \cite{Jimenez2021,PhysRevLett.84.4461,PhysRevB.87.115144,Zayed2017,haravifard16,shi22,Sakurai18,guo20}.
 The exchange parameter ratio for SCBO at ambient pressure is estimated to be $J'/J \sim 0.63$ from the magnetization measurement up to 118 T \cite{PhysRevLett.111.137204}.
 However, the pantograph-like magnetostriction, which modulates the Cu-O-Cu angle and, hence, the superexchange interaction, can change the ratio in applied magnetic fields \cite{doi:10.1073/pnas.1421414112,doi:10.1143/JPSJ.78.043702}.
-At low temperatures, SCBO shows a fascinating magnetization curve with multiple anomalies, the most prominent ones are related to the plateau phases at 1/8, 2/15, 1/6, 1/4, 1/3, 2/5, and 1/2 of the saturation magnetization $M_\mathrm{s}$ \cite{PhysRevLett.111.137204,Jaime12404,Sebastian20157,Levy_2008}.
-In the plateau regions, triplets (or bound states of triplets for the low-field plateaus) crystallize into magnetic superstructures \cite{doi:10.1126/science.1075045,PhysRevLett.110.067210,doi:10.1143/JPSJ.79.011005} as a result of the effective repulsion and the localized nature of triplets inherent to the frustrated geometry \cite{PhysRevLett.82.3701,PhysRevLett.85.3958,PhysRevB.61.3231,PhysRevB.62.15067,doi:10.1143/JPSJ.70.1397,doi:10.1143/JPSJ.70.1397}.
-So far, no experimental investigation up to the saturation magnetization has been reported.
+At low temperatures, SCBO shows a fascinating magnetization curve with multiple anomalies, the most prominent ones being related to the plateau phases at 1/8, 2/15, 1/6, 1/4, 1/3, 2/5, and 1/2 of the saturation magnetization $M_\mathrm{s}$ \cite{PhysRevLett.111.137204,Jaime12404,Sebastian20157,Levy_2008}.
+In the plateau regions, triplets (or bound states of triplets for the low-field plateaus) crystallize into magnetic superstructures \cite{doi:10.1126/science.1075045,PhysRevLett.110.067210} as a result of the effective repulsion and of the localized nature of triplets inherent to the frustrated geometry \cite{PhysRevLett.82.3701,PhysRevLett.85.3958,PhysRevB.61.3231,PhysRevB.62.15067,doi:10.1143/JPSJ.70.1397,doi:10.1143/JPSJ.70.1397}.
+So far, no experimental investigation up to the saturation magnetization has been reported for this material.